eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 ## vfs_time
 This script will create histograms for how long it takes vfs to service any request (vfs_open, vfs_close, etc.).
 User will have to ctrl-c the script to print the histograms.

+# Results
+The results folder contains all the output of the above scripts for all microbenchmarks defined in our report.
+The files prefixed with 'do_work' and 'no_work' correspond to the do_work and no_work tests defined in our report.
+Any test that has the words libmonkey or uring in them indicate they were generated when using libmonkey.so.
+Any report that references libc or references neither libc nor libmonkey indicate that they were generated when using libc (i.e., sector_test_result.txt, num_syscalls.txt, etc.).
+All times are reported in nanoseconds.